Time-resolved lateral spin-caloric transport of optically generated spin packets in n-GaAs: Experimental results

-The strongest verification of spin Seebeck transport is given by the dependence of $v_s$ on $T_L$ (black squares in Fig. \ref{fig3} (d)) which was measured with the heating laser at $\xi_H = +25~\upmu$m (see arrow in Fig. \ref{fig3}~(a)).
-Most strikingly, $\left|v_s\right|$ shows the same dependence on $T_L$ as the electron temperature increase $\Delta T$ measured from PL (red data), confirming eq. (\ref{eq:dTdx}).
-Although PL was measured under low-intensity ($P_H = 0.1$~mW) of the heating laser (compared to 100~mW used for the spin Seebeck measurements), the inset of Fig. \ref{fig3} (d) indicates that spin drift is already in saturation for $P_H\geq 0.1$~mW, justifying the comparison of $\left|v_s\right|$ and $\Delta T$.
-The saturation results from the fact that the mean electron excess energy per absorbed photon from the heating laser, $\varepsilon$, will be rapidly distributed among the whole electron system due to electron-electron-scattering, creating a thermal distribution with temperature $T_e$.
-Therefore, the laser-induced temperature increase follows \cite{2012Kiessling-PRB86}
+The strongest verification of hot-electron driven LSCT is given by the dependence of $v_\mathrm{s}$ on the lattice temperature $T_\mathrm{L}$ (black squares in Fig.\ref{fig3}(d)) which was measured with the heating laser at $\xi_\mathrm{H} = +25~\upmu$m, i.e. at maximum $v_\mathrm{s}$ (see arrow in Fig.\ref{fig3}(a)).
+Most strikingly, $\left|v_\mathrm{s}\right|$ (black squares) shows the same dependence on $T_\mathrm{L}$ as the effective electron temperature increase $\Delta T$ deduced from PL measurements (red data points), confirming eq.(\ref{eq:dTdx}).
+Although PL was measured under low intensity ($P_\mathrm{H} = 0.1$~mW) of the heating laser (compared to $P_\mathrm{H} =100$~mW used for the LSCT measurements), the inset of Fig.\ref{fig3}(d) indicates that spin diffusion is already in saturation for $P_\mathrm{H}\geq 0.1$~mW, justifying the comparison of $\left|v_\mathrm{s}\right|$ and $\Delta T$.
+The saturation results from the fact that the mean electron excess energy per absorbed photon from the heating laser, $\varepsilon$, will be rapidly distributed among the whole electron system due to electron-electron scattering which leads to both an increase of the effective electron temperature and the effective chemical potential.
+When these electrons diffuse away from their excitation spot they are out of equilibrium with the lattice \cite{2012Kiessling-PRB86}.
+Therefore, the laser-induced increase of the effective electron temperature is given by

-with $n$ and $n_H$ denoting the electron densities from doping and from optical excitation, respectively, and $P_S$ being the saturation power.
-The black line in the inset of Fig. \ref{fig3} (d) is a plot of eq. (\ref{eq:powerdependence}) with $P_S = 40~\upmu$W. The dependencies of $v_s$ on $\xi_H$, $T_L$ and $P_H$ proove that spin drift originates from a local $T$ gradient generated by a hot electron distribution as described by eqs. (\ref{eq:dTdx}) and (\ref{eq:powerdependence}).
-Other possible sources for spin drift, i.e. a laser-induced electron density gradient and a phonon-drag effect from the phonon emission during electron relaxation, can be excluded as they should be independent of $T_L$ and linearly dependent on $P_H$.
+with $n$ and $n_\mathrm{H}$ denoting the electron densities from doping and from optical excitation, respectively, and $P_\mathrm{S}$ being the saturation power.
+The black line in the inset of Fig.\ref{fig3}(d) is a plot of eq.(\ref{eq:powerdependence}) with $P_S = 40~\upmu$W. The dependencies of $v_\mathrm{s}$ on the heating laser position $\xi_\mathrm{H}$, on the lattice temperature $T_\mathrm{L}$ and on the heating laser power $P_\mathrm{H}$ prove that spin diffusion originates from a local temperature gradient generated by a hot electron distribution as described by eqs.(\ref{eq:dTdx}) and (\ref{eq:powerdependence}).